 <H1> Continuing the Exploration

 Throughout this chapter, you explored how electrons behave and interact, much like satellites orbiting the Earth.
 Just as satellites maintain their paths due to gravitational forces, electrons are held in specific energy levels around the nucleus by electrical forces.
-You learned that when electrons gain or lose energy, they shift between these levels, releasing or absorbing light in the process.
-This movement is not just a fascinating atomic dance—it’s what allows substances like salt to disrupt the freezing process of water.
+You learned that when electrons gain or lose energy, they shift between these levels, releasing or absorbing light in the process..
 By understanding how energy influences electron behavior, you can better grasp why electrons are key players in chemical reactions and how they help explain the unique colors emitted by different elements, from streetlights to neon signs.

 <H1> Extended STEM Activity